 A package is primarily defined by a name and a version identifier (this duet actually forms the complete package identifier).
 These two attributes will be given as arguments to cmt create such as in the following example :

+'''

+csh> cd Dev

+csh> cmt create Foo v1

+-----

-csh> cd Dev csh> cmt create Foo v1 \\\\\ Configuring environment for package Foo version v1.
-CMT version v1r18p20050401.
-[1] Root set to /home/arnault/Dev.
+Configuring environment for package Foo version v1.

+CMT version v1r18p20051101.

+[1]

+Root set to /home/arnault/Dev.

+System is Linux-i686

 [2]